isaacchua0309/tp/docs/UserGuide.md

 #### Deleting a Sport

-Update your records if a friend no longer plays a particular sport.
+Update your FitFriends list if a friend no longer plays a particular sport.

 **Format**:
 ```